scipy-latinamerica/scipyla2017-web/tracks/bio.en.md

 ## Subscription / Participation / Payment

-Subcription to the event will be free.
-Your participation will depend on the papers you send and their quality.
-If you are selected, you will have to guarantee your  stay in Havana through tourist packages not offered directly by the conference.
+The [subscription cuotes](../register) only cover the attendance to the event and they are distinguished by regions to promote the participation of students, professionals and researchers of Latin America and the Caribbean with few economical resources.
+For more details consult the [inscription cuotes](../register).
+To know more about other ways to get financial resources read about [financial helps](../forms/financial-aid/en).

-* To make your travel to Cuba an engaging experience, we advise you to read [Instructions to travel to Cuba](http://scipyla.org/conf/2017/cubatravelinstructions.html)
+To make your travel to Cuba an engaging experience, we advise you to read [Instructions to travel to Cuba](http://scipyla.org/conf/2017/cubatravelinstructions.html)

 ******************************************************************
 # Contacts